FAQ

 Can I just build this myself?

 You can build a signed, hash-chained ledger in a sprint.
 A competent engineer with AI tooling could ship one in a week or two.
-What you can’t build in a sprint is counterparty adoption.
+What you cannot build in a sprint is counterparty adoption.
 Federation only works if both sides speak the same protocol. $8K perpetual is roughly one engineer-week — the price is positioned below the build threshold for a reason.
-You’re paying for the network of counterparties already speaking AOAP, not the code itself.
+You are paying for the network of counterparties already speaking AOAP, not the code itself.

 What LLM providers are supported?

-AGLedger is LLM-agnostic, but the critical accountability path doesn’t depend on model quality.
+AGLedger is LLM-agnostic.
+The critical accountability path does not depend on model quality.
 Our testbed runs agents from Anthropic, OpenAI, Google, and Amazon across every integration pattern.
-Some providers fabricate mandate IDs or invent contract types when asked to self-document; when the enterprise system owns the mandate and receipt, accountability works across every provider tested.
+Some providers fabricate IDs or invent schema fields when asked to self-document; in deployments where the enterprise system writes the records (and the agent only triggers them), accountability works across every provider tested.

 How do agents integrate with AGLedger?